-Following acceptance into the program, the student must submit the following two weeks prior to the first day of class or submit a verified appointment scheduled within the next 30 days): Failure to follow through with any of the following by the stated deadline is grounds for dismissal.
+Following acceptance into the program, the student must submit the following documentation.
+Deadlines provided in welcome packet sent to accepted applicants.
+Failure to follow through with any of the following by the stated deadline is grounds for dismissal.

-- 1. Documentation of a recent Dental Examination (within the last year) - 2.
-Documentation of a recent Physical Examination (within the last year) - 3.
-Documentation of up-to-date vaccinations: - a.
+- 1. Documentation of a recent Dental Examination (within the last year)- Due first day of class - 2.
+Documentation of a recent Physical Examination (within the last year) -Due first day of class - 3.
+Documentation of up-to-date vaccinations: (DUE OCT.
+15) - a.
 Two MMR (measles, mumps, rubella) vaccinations OR positive titers for Measles, mumps, and rubella are required - b.
 Two Varicella vaccinations OR one positive Varicella titer - c.
 Three Hepatitis B vaccinations according to protocol OR One positive Hep B titer.
 Note: if titers are equivocal, vaccinations will be required - d.
 Documentation of Tetanus vaccine within the past 10 years - e.
 Current Up-to-date Covid-19 Vaccinations & Boosters